Najib fighting for freedom after arrest in 1MDB probe | Malay Mail

-Authorities arrested Najib today in connection with an investigation into the disappearance of billions of dollars from state fund 1MDB, according to the taskforce investigating the case.
-He was expected to be charged tomorrow in Kuala Lumpur, it said in a statement, without providing further details.
+Authorities arrested Najib yesterday in connection with an investigation into the disappearance of billions of dollars from state fund 1MDB, according to the task force investigating the case.
+He would be charged at 8.30am today in Kuala Lumpur, it said in a statement, without providing further details.
 Bernama News Agency reported he could face more than 10 counts of committing criminal breach of trust, citing a source.

-Najib will be detained overnight at the headquarters of the Malaysian Anti-Corruption Commission (MACC) in Putrajaya, according to an official.
+Najib was detained overnight at the headquarters of the Malaysian Anti-Corruption Commission in Putrajaya, according to an official.
 Authorities had earlier banned him from leaving the country.

-A spokesman for Najib, who has repeatedly denied wrongdoing, didn’t immediately respond to calls seeking comment.
+In a video posted on Najib’s official Twitter account last night, he apologised to the nation while saying not all of the accusations against him are true and that he’d defend himself.
+The caption said: “I accept that today is the day my family and I face the world’s tribulation.”

 “For Dr Mahathir, this is not just about winning the case but he also needs to show that his government is able to establish that Najib is guilty as charged and that these are not drummed up political charges,” said Eugene Tan, associate law professor at Singapore Management University.
 “Najib is not going to take this lying down.
 This will be the fight of his life with his liberty at stake.”